 - Partner B: Values freedom and spontaneity.

-Sometimes the why is practical.
-Ongoing financial stress or mismatched money habits fuel unrelated fights.
-Addressing these foundations helps; there are practical strategies for couples managing money together.[^money-link]
+Until you both name the underlying needs, you’ll replay the same argument.
+Sometimes the why is practical: ongoing financial stress or mismatched money habits fuel unrelated fights.
+Addressing these foundations helps; see practical money strategies for couples in our money and budgeting guide.

 - Respect: “Do you value my opinion?”